 Do you ever wake up in the morning and remember your dream vividly?
 And the more you remember, the more bizarre it seems?
 And you wonder what it means?
 The thing is, we all dream, yet the reasons why we dream remain a mystery.
-Some experts suggest that dreams are a replay of the day’s events, so a good memory can be formed, while others suggest dreams are simply the result of random activity in the brain1.
+Some experts suggest that dreams are a replay of the day’s events, so a clear memory can be formed, while others suggest dreams are simply the result of random activity in the brain.

 Despite being an area of fascination, and regardless of all the research, we’re no closer to knowing why we dream than Aristotle was when he studied dreams way back in 367 B.C.
 While many experts have studied dreams and come up with their own conclusions, none of them have been proven to be correct yet none of them are considered completely wrong.
 Below are five theories on why people dream.
-Read them, then enjoy a good night’s sleep!
+Read them, then enjoy a good night’s sleep

 Have you noticed that when you dream, you’re the star of the show?
 And you’re usually the good guy!
 This is because it’s your brain that’s doing the dreaming and, according to Sigmund Freud (an Austrian neurologist who founded psychoanalysis), our dreams usually reflect our deep desires or concerns.
 In his book, The Interpretation of Dreams, Freud states that dreams are a result of repressed emotions and urges that represent unconscious thoughts, desires or wishes.
 As these repressed urges need to be expressed somehow, our brain allows us to dream them.
 This means your dreams (or subconscious) may reveal a wish that your conscious mind has learned to ignore, or repress.
-For example, if you dream that you’re playing guitar on stage at Madison Square to thousands of fans, perhaps it’s just your subconscious desire to be the new guitarist for Coldplay!
+For example, if you dream that you’re playing guitar on stage at Madison Square to thousands of fans, perhaps it’s just your subconscious desire to seek fame or be the next John Mayer.

 Are you often happy but your dreams are often bleak?
 Or do you worry about your finances but dream that you’re a millionaire?
 According to Carl Jung, (a Swiss psychiatrist and psychotherapist who founded analytical psychology), our dreams aren’t random.
 The dream reveals, in a symbolic way, what’s going on deep inside our mind.
 They give us an opportunity to compensate for events that happen while we’re awake.
 So for a person who has an unhappy experience during the day may enjoy a wonderful, blissful dream as compensation, so they don’t feel down and gloomy all the time.
-Jung also believed that dreams can reflect parts of our personalities that aren’t yet developed, which could explain why the ‘dream behavior’ of some people is very different to their ‘awake behaviour’.
+Jung also believed that dreams can reflect parts of our personalities that aren’t yet developed, which could explain why the ‘dream behaviour’ of some people is very different to their ‘awake behaviour’.
 What could your dreams be revealing about you?

-Ernest Hartmann, M.D., (Professor of Psychiatry at Tufts University School of Medicine and Director at the Sleep Disorders Center at Newton Wellesley Hospital), believes that dreams are created to help us deal with a troubling emotion we’re feeling like anxiety, worry or stress.
+Ernest Hartmann, M.D., (Professor of Psychiatry at Tufts University School of Medicine and Director at the Sleep Disorders Center at Newton Wellesley Hospital), believes that dreams could help us deal with a troubling emotion we’re feeling like anxiety, worry or stress.
 While we sleep, these emotions cause the brain to create new material for our memory, so we can cope with the stress, worry or other types of psychological anxiety.
 In other words, if we’re dealing with a particularly stressful situation our dreams reflect these inner feelings by creating symbols and issues that relate to our waking life.
 According to Dr Hartmann, this helps us cope with the inner turmoil.
 His theory considers dreaming to be a broad making of connections guided by emotion